majewsky/blog-data/posts/argh-pm.md

 And if doubly sure is not enough for you, you can be quadruply sure and add `RPMSIGTAG_DSA` and `RPMSIGTAG_GPG`, which are the same deal, but with DSA instead of RSA signatures.
 Nobody uses them anymore, though.

 But as always, I've saved the best for last.
-There's one last tag in the signature section that I want you to stare at and admire like a piece of art:
+There's one last tag in this signature section that I want you to stare at and admire like a piece of art:

 ```